 The cinematic adaptation of Irvine Welsh's novel of the same name.
 A winding tale of how overindulgence of vices, as a way of suppressing reality, ends up pushing a man to serious mental illness.
 Sounds fun, right?
 Welsh's trademark witty writing, combined with James McAvoy's performance makes for a pretty entertaining film all-in-all.

-3.5 rounding up because of great McAvoy.
-At first I thought it was going to be one of those dull movies that want to show how sordid the police/crime world it's.
+3.5 rounding up because of James McAvoy.
+At first I thought it was one of those dull movies that want to show how sordid the police/crime world it's.
 I liked how it got darker and darker.
 Not sure if it would have worked all the same with a less brilliant lead than McAvoy.

 2.5 stars.
 Altogether too ladish to transcend its own laddishness, which I think the book managed more successfully.
 Some curious changes too - I appreciated that Jon Baird clearly finds Jim Broadbent's face as unsettling as I do, but had rather he'd stuck with the CGI tapeworm as the voice of Robbo's repressed self-loathing.
 The tone was a bit too "hijinks" considering the amount of sexual assault and rape, also.